-The units occurring at the bedrock surface in the Mount Pleasant Quadrangle primarily include Mississippian deposits with scattered Pennsylvanian outliers in the southern portion and Devonian units within a bedrock valley in the northeastern corner of the mapping area.
-Stratigraphic units mapped on the new bedrock geologic map are summarized on the map Legend and the Stratigraphic Column and are described in further detail in the following sections.
+The units occurring at the bedrock surface in the Donnellson Quadrangle primarily include Mississippian deposits with a few Pennsylvanian outliers.
+Stratigraphic units mapped on the new bedrock geologic map are summarized in the map Legend and the Stratigraphic Column and are described in further detail in the following sections.
 The boundaries separating the various map units were selected based on 1) prominent lithologic changes, 2) characteristic fossils, when available, and 3) major regional unconformities and/or disconformities.
 The bedrock stratigraphic nomenclature and correlation of the mapping units for this project follow that of Witzke et al. (2010), although the Augusta Group has been differentiated into its three distinct formations (in ascending order): the Burlington, Keokuk, and Warsaw.
 The thickness of each map unit was derived chiefly from well penetrations within and adjacent to the map area.
 Photos of lithologic features and exposures identified during field activities are included in Appendix A of this report.